DAO.Casino Price Reaches $0.0249 on Major Exchanges (BET)

 - United Bitcoin (UBTC) traded 10.3% higher against the dollar and now trades at $2.16 or 0.00018353 BTC.

 DAO.Casino is a proof-of-work (PoW) token that uses the SHA256 hashing algorithm.
-Its genesis date was October 24th, 2013.
+It launched on October 24th, 2013.
 DAO.Casino’s total supply is 167,270,821 tokens.
 DAO.Casino’s official Twitter account is @Betacoin.
-DAO.Casino’s official website is dao.casino.
+The official website for DAO.Casino is dao.casino.

-DAO.Casino can be bought or sold on these cryptocurrency exchanges: HitBTC.
-It is usually not presently possible to purchase alternative cryptocurrencies such as DAO.Casino directly using US dollars.
-Investors seeking to trade DAO.Casino should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+DAO.Casino can be purchased on the following cryptocurrency exchanges: HitBTC.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DAO.Casino directly using US dollars.
+Investors seeking to trade DAO.Casino should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DAO.Casino using one of the aforementioned exchanges.

 Receive News & Updates for DAO.Casino Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DAO.Casino and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.